mesonbuild/meson/docs/markdown/Contributing.md

 #### tools

-This section specifies a list of tool requirements in a simple key-value format.
+This section specifies a dict of tool requirements in a simple key-value format.
-If a tool is specified, it has to be present in the environment, and the version requirement must be fulfilled match.
+If a tool is specified, it has to be present in the environment, and the version requirement must be fulfilled.
 Otherwise, the entire test is skipped (including every element in the test matrix).

 #### stdout